 Inca Peruvian Lilies, are valuable garden plants for many reasons; they have a long flowering period, last well as cut flowers, are easily cared for, are dense and compact and they become dry tolerant once established.
 That ticks a lot of boxes!

 Flowers galore, who could ask for anything more?
 Dwarf Peruvian Lilies bring months of colour to the garden.
-You can pick them and fill your vases and there will still be enough to brighten your beds.
-When you pick the stems it is best to twist then pluck them from the base to encourage more growth.
-We also advise this method when pruning spent flowers and foliage.
-Inca Peruvian Lily flowers measure 5-7cm across.
-The plants will grow larger in the garden than they do in pots.
+You can pick them to fill your vases and there will still be enough to brighten your beds.
+Each bloom is 5-7cm across, they begin blooming in spring and last right through to autumn.

 Inca Peruvian Lilies have hardier stems and leaves, they are more disease resistant, compact and well branched than your average Peruvian Lily.
 They cope well to -7C and don’t mind the heat.